 And there are many reasons why your nonprofit might seek a partner to help build and execute a fundraising program or optimize your communication strategy.
 So, ask yourself if you’re seeing these six signs before you insist your nonprofit can do it all alone.

 “If you do not change direction, you might end up where you are heading.” – Lao Tzu

 In other words, if you’re not willing to do something different, you will continue to get the same results.

 So, where is your nonprofit heading?
 Has your progress plateaued?
-Have you decided that it’s time to start thinking differently about your fundraising approach?
+Have you decided it’s time to start thinking differently about your fundraising approach?

 If not, that’s OK!
 Acknowledging that it is time to make a change and do something different is a huge first step.
-But it may be helpful to get an outside perspective to help determine what changes will truly amplify your outreach.
+But it may be helpful to get an outside perspective to help determine what changes will amplify your outreach.